SMarbella/SMarbella/README.md

 ### Greetings! 👋
-Pursuing a career in university-level academic field. 🎓📚📖🏫🍎👨‍🏫👩‍🏫🍏
+Pursuing a career in university-level academic field. 👩🏻‍🏫🍎📚🍏🎓

+## 💬 Ask me about
+- Data science 📊
+- Information science 📖
+- Artificial intelligence 🤖
+- Internet of things 📳
+- Machine learning 🧩
+- Neural networks 🧠

 ## 🔭 I’m currently working on
-- A search engine website.
+- 🔎 A search engine website.
+- Complex data dashboards. 📊
-- Developing easy-to-understand data models for a small business that helps them keep track of its employees, departments, the classes its employees are taking, and the trainers teaching each class.
+- Developing easy-to-understand data models for a small business that help them keep track of its employees, departments, the classes its employees are taking, and the trainers teaching each class. 📈
+- Collaborating in university-level research with professors. 💡

 ## 👯 I’m looking to collaborate on
 - Research involving:
-- - Data science
+- - Data science 📊
+  - Information science 📖
-  - Data analysis
+  - Data analysis 🧠
-  - Data visualization
+  - Data visualization 💹
-  - Machine learning
+  - Machine learning 🧩
-  - Artificial intelligence
+  - Artificial intelligence 🤖

 ## 📄 Finished Work
 - Please view my repository